mogol/flutter_secure_storage/README.md

 }
 ```
 *Note* By default Android backups data on Google Drive.
 It can cause exception java.security.InvalidKeyException:Failed to unwrap key.
-You need to disable backup to fix this issue. https://github.com/mogol/flutter_secure_storage/issues/13#issuecomment-421083742
+You need to [disable backup](https://developer.android.com/guide/topics/data/autobackup#EnablingAutoBackup) to fix this issue or to [exclude sharedprefs](https://developer.android.com/guide/topics/data/autobackup#IncludingFiles) FlutterSecureStorage used by the plugin =.